phil-opp/blog_os/posts/DRAFT-paging.md

 ```
 The assertion ensures that the page is mapped.
 Thus the corresponding P1 table and frame must exist for a standard 4KiB page.
 We set the entry to unused and free the associated frame in the supplied frame allocator.

 We can also free the P1, P2, or even P3 table when the last entry is freed.
 But checking the whole table on every `unmap` would be very expensive.
-For now, we leave the `TODO` in place until we find a good solution.
+So we leave the `TODO` in place until we find a good solution.
 I'm open for suggestions :).

 _Spoiler_: There is an ugly bug in this function, which we will find in the next section.